 The Mental Piece of Writing

-It’s a lonely gig; there’s no avoiding it.
+It’s a lonely gig and there’s no avoiding it.
 That’s the nature of writing—you can’t do it very well by committee.
 So accept the fact you’re going to spend a lot of time inside your own head.
-Depending on who you are and what you’re writing, that can become an unhealthy place.
+Depending on who you are and what you’re writing about, that can become an unhealthy place.
 Plan accordingly.

-For me, both the prophylactic and the remedy for my emotional spirals start with a wife who loves me, kids who support me, and grandkids who fill my heart.
+For me, both the prophylaxis and the remedy for my emotional spirals start with a wife who loves me, kids who support me, and grandkids who fill my heart.
 It’s worth remembering—no, it’s worth reminding yourself regularly—what’s really important in life.
-Regardless of who it may be, every writer including me needs someone with whom to check in on a regular basis if for no other reason than to confirm we haven’t completely lost touch with reality.
+Regardless of who it may be, every writer including me needs someone with whom to check in on a regular basis.
+This is for no other reason than to confirm we haven’t completely lost touch with reality.
 Remember that we sit around and make up stories all day.